marklogic/marklogic-kubernetes/README.md

 #### Suggestions for Naming

-CLUSTER_NAME: Choose a distinctive cluster name.
+* CLUSTER_NAME: Choose a distinctive cluster name.
-KUBERNETES_VERSION: For now, we only support the latest version of Kubernetes in EKS, which is 1.21.
+* KUBERNETES_VERSION: For now, we only support the latest version of Kubernetes in EKS, which is 1.21.
-NODEGROUP_NAME: Choose a distinctive node group name.
+* NODEGROUP_NAME: Choose a distinctive node group name.
-NODE_TYPE: The recommendation from our performance team is to use the r5.large node type for development purpose.
+* NODE_TYPE: The recommendation from our performance team is to use the r5.large node type for development purposes.
-NUMBER_OF_NODES: Total number of nodes running not only Marklogic database, but also nodes running other applications.
+* NUMBER_OF_NODES: Total number of nodes running not only Marklogic database, but also nodes running other applications.

 # Install Marklogic Helm Chart